Ingredients

 • 12 fresh basil leaves

-1. Spiralize (or Zoodle) your zucchinis (you can slice lengthwise and julienne if you don’t have a spiralizer) and place in a colander.
+1. Wash and spiralize zucchinis (you can slice lengthwise and julienne if you don’t have a spiralizer) and place in a colander.
+Rinse and pat dry cilantro.

-2. For the sauce, add the avocado, basil leaves, 3 crushed garlic cloves, 2 tbsp lemon juice, and 2 tbsp olive oil into a food processor and blend until completely smooth.
+2. For the sauce, add avocado, basil leaves, 3 garlic cloves, 2 tablespoons lemon juice, and 2 tablespoons olive oil into a food processor and blend until smooth.

-3. Place a sauté pan over medium-high heat, add 1 tbsp coconut oil.
+3. Place a sauté pan over medium-high heat, add 1 tablespoon coconut oil.

-4. Add the zucchini to pan and cook for approximately 2 minutes.
+4. Add zoodles to pan and cook for approximately 2 minutes.

-5. Add the avocado sauce and toss until the noodles are thoroughly coated in sauce.
-Cook for another 3 to 4 minutes and garnish with diced tomato
+5. Add the avocado sauce and toss until the noodles are thoroughly coated.
+Cook for another 3 to 4 minutes and garnish with diced tomato.
+Remove from heat.

-6. In a food processor, combine the cilantro, 3.5 ounces of olive oil, water, 1 crushed garlic clove, 1 tbsp lemon juice, and capers.
+6. In a food processor, combine the cilantro, remaining olive oil, water, 1 garlic clove, 1 tablespoon lemon juice, and capers.
 Process until mostly smooth.
 Set aside.

-8. Add the salmon, skin side down.
+7. Melt 2 tablespoons coconut oil in a large skillet over medium-high heat.
+Add salmon skin-side down.
 Cook for 2 minutes then turn the heat down to medium.
 Cook an additional 6-8 minutes (depending on the thickness of your fillets), until mostly cooked through and just pink in the middle.
-Turn fillets over and cook an additional 1 minute.
+Turn fillets over and cook 1 more minute.
+Remove from heat.